 Before we start

-In a nutshell, we believe the top three of the best Macs for music production 2020 are:
+In a nutshell, these are our three favorite Macs for music production in 2022:

-- 16-inch MacBook Pro — the best portable laptop
+- 16-inch MacBook Pro — the best Mac laptop for music production

-Read further to find out why these models are the best computers for creating music!
+Read on to find out why we think these models are the best computers for creating music.

 Recommended system requirements